How to reduce model file size in Blender?

 Textures and materials

-High-resolution textures are welcome since BlenderKit server generates lower resolutions from them, and sometimes you just need the extra resolution for the best detail.
-Modern game engines also can deal with high resolution textures and take care of the detail.
-But don't use a 4k texture for a spoon or a cup.
+High-resolution textures are welcome since BlenderKit server generates lower resolutions from them and sometimes you just need the extra resolution for the best detail.
+Modern game engines can also deal with high resolution textures and take care of the detail.
+However, don't use a 4k texture for a spoon or a cup.

-Don't use many materials on single model/object.
-Always make unique UV maps and PBR image sets in an app that can do that.
+Don't use many materials on a single model/object.
+Always make unique UV maps and PBR image sets in a suitable app.
 PBR material system can combine many materials in just a few texture maps.